 2. Contracts are Written Evidence of Consultant Status

-A proper contract will include verbiage that outlines the terms of the project, and declares your relationship with your client as that of a consultant or contractor.
+A proper independent contractor agreement will include verbiage that outlines the terms of the project, and declares your relationship with your client as that of a consultant or contractor.
 This could be helpful should you ever need to prove consultant status for tax or other financial purposes.

 This also serves to protect your client.
 If a company misclassifies an employee as an independent contractor, they can be held liable for fines, penalties, and even class-action lawsuits.